bcko/Ud-FE-MemoryGame-JS/README.md

 # Udacity-Front-End-Nanodegree-Memory-Game
-Udacity Front-End Developer Nanodegree Project
+Udacity Front-End Developer Nanodegree Project : Memory Game

 ## Project Overview
 ### What Will I Build?
 The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
 You’ll build a complete browser-based card matching game (also known as Concentration).
 But this isn’t just any memory game!
 It’s a shnazzy, well-designed, feature-packed memory game!

 The styling of the game is up to you, but here's what we came up with:

 ![Matching Game](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/589bb972_screen-shot-2017-02-07-at-3.03.15-pm/screen-shot-2017-02-07-at-3.03.15-pm.png)

 ### How The Game Works